JaxPlays-Inc/jaxplays.org/content/news/2025-04-06-Forum-Announcement.md

 Written by Burt Shevelove and Larry Gelbart with music and lyrics by Stephen Sondheim, *A Funny Thing Happened on the Way to the Forum* is a fast-paced, farcical comedy inspired by the plays of ancient Roman writer Plautus.
 Known for its opening number “Comedy Tonight,” the show follows a cunning slave who tries to gain her freedom by helping her master win the love of a neighboring girl.
 The musical won six Tony Awards, including Best Musical, for its original 1962 Broadway run.

 Jean Tait returns to direct the production after helming last year’s [[production:2024 Mame in Concert]] at the same venue.
-Broadway conductor Joey Chancey, a Jacksonville native, will lead the 26-piece symphony and 30-member chorus.
+Broadway conductor [[person:Joey Chancey]], a Jacksonville native, will lead the 26-piece symphony and 30-member chorus.
 Chancey’s credits include *An American in Paris*, *Beautiful: The Carole King Musical* and national tours of *La Cage Aux Folles* and *A Chorus Line*.

 Unlike a traditional stage musical, the “in concert” format places the focus on the music and dialogue rather than sets or costumes.
 The cast performs in formal concert attire, with the orchestra and chorus seated onstage behind them.
 The format evokes the atmosphere of an old-style radio play and provides local talent with the rare opportunity to perform with a full orchestra on one of the city’s most storied stages.